7x7labs/Livefyre-iOS-SDK/README.md

 1. Download a recent release of the SDK framework.
 2. Open or create an iOS Xcode project
 3. Switch to the Project Navigator (⌘1).
-3. Drag the downloaded copy of LivefyreClient.framework into the Frameworks group in the project.
+3. Drag the downloaded copy of LivefyreClient.embeddedframework into the Frameworks group in the project.
 4. Click on the project in the Project Navigator.
 5. Click on the Build Settings tab